ccb-hms/openGWASSearchDB/README.md

 # opengwas-search

 `src/assemble_database.py` generates the SQLite3 database `opengwas_trait_search.db` that contains:
+- The original OpenGWAS metadata table with all traits and associated OpenGWAS DB record identifiers
-- [text2term](https://github.com/ccb-hms/ontology-mapper)-generated mappings of traits in the OpenGWAS database to terms in the Experimental Factor Ontology (EFO)
+- [text2term](https://github.com/ccb-hms/ontology-mapper)-generated mappings of OpenGWAS traits to Experimental Factor Ontology (EFO) terms
-- Tables that specify both asserted and inferred hierarchical (SubclassOf) relationships between terms in the EFO ontology, extracted from a [SemanticSQL](https://github.com/INCATools/semantic-sql) SQL build of EFO.
+- Tables that specify asserted and inferred hierarchical (SubclassOf) relationships between EFO terms, extracted from a [SemanticSQL](https://github.com/INCATools/semantic-sql) EFO build.

 By combining the software-generated mappings with these tables one can search over traits by leveraging the EFO class hierarchy.